 - ISEE-Middle Level Mathematics Achievement

 Omar: Phoenix PRAXIS course instructor

-...where I excelled in all math courses from Algebra to Calculus.
+...my years in high school, where I excelled in all math courses from Algebra to Calculus.
 When I was a senior, I took a first-year calculus course at a local college (such an advanced-level class was not available in high school at the time) and earned an A. It seemed only logical that I pursue a career in Civil Engineering.
 I am also excellent in Drafting programs. like AutoCAD, other software.
-I hope to share my background, passion, and experiences...
+I hope to share...

 Education & Certification

 - Arizona State University - Bachelors, Civil Engineering